lexical-lsp/lexical/pages/glossary.md

 LSP defines a general heirarchy of the types of messages langauge servers and clients and may exchange, and the expected behaviours associated with them.

-There's 3 top-level types of Messages: [Requests](https://microsoft.github.io/language-server-protocol/specifications/lsp/3.17/specification/#requestMessage), [Responses](https://microsoft.github.io/language-server-protocol/specifications/lsp/3.17/specification/#responseMessage), and [Notifications](https://microsoft.github.io/language-server-protocol/specifications/lsp/3.17/specification/#notificationMessage):
+There's 3 top-level types of messages: [Requests](https://microsoft.github.io/language-server-protocol/specifications/lsp/3.17/specification/#requestMessage), [Responses](https://microsoft.github.io/language-server-protocol/specifications/lsp/3.17/specification/#responseMessage), and [Notifications](https://microsoft.github.io/language-server-protocol/specifications/lsp/3.17/specification/#notificationMessage):

-- [Requests](https://microsoft.github.io/language-server-protocol/specifications/lsp/3.17/specification/#requestMessage) can be sent from client to server and vice versa, and must always be answered with a [Response](https://microsoft.github.io/language-server-protocol/specifications/lsp/3.17/specification/#responseMessage).
+- [Requests](https://microsoft.github.io/language-server-protocol/specifications/lsp/3.17/specification/#requestMessage) are sent from client to server and vice versa, and must always be answered with a [Response](https://microsoft.github.io/language-server-protocol/specifications/lsp/3.17/specification/#responseMessage).

 - [Notifications](https://microsoft.github.io/language-server-protocol/specifications/lsp/3.17/specification/#notificationMessage) are likewise bi-directional and work like events.
 They expressly do not receive responses per LSP's specification.